NamanLimani/HCI_Project/README.md

 Advanced features:
 - Find other articles on the same topic, return titles, publishers, and urls.
 Add them to the end of the list of claims breakdown in a dedicated section.
 - Ability to switch between different AI apis in the settings tab.
 Nice to have and helps us stay within free-tier limits of different services.
+- Add a source reputability score for each source link